 To do this, you will simply add a small amount of simple syrup to the finished vodka infusion.
 It can be done immediately after the infusion or when you've had some time to taste the infusion on its own.

-- Begin with 1 tablespoon of syrup for 750 ml of vodka.
+Begin with 1 tablespoon of syrup for 750 milliliters of vodka.
 Add it to the vodka and seal the bottle, then shake it for about 30 seconds.

-- Continue this process until the liqueur is to your personal taste.
-Towards the end, you might want to add just a teaspoon of syrup at a time.
+Continue this process until the liqueur is to your personal taste.
+Toward the end, you might want to add just a teaspoon of syrup at a time.

 How to Drink Your Green Tea Vodka

-- The Vodka Tonic with green tea vodka is fantastic and it makes an excellent drink to serve with dinner.
+Vodka tonic with green tea vodka is fantastic and it makes an excellent drink to serve with dinner.
 It's also a nice palate cleanser in between courses.

-- Use it as a substitute for other tea-infused spirits such as in this Gunpowder Gimlet cocktail recipe.
+Use it as a substitute for other tea-infused spirits such as in a Gunpowder Gimlet cocktail.